ronidavelman/Angular-Init/README.md

 Set your app name by replacing MyApp

-grunt - to generate Mod files and add to the lib file
+grunt - To generate Mod files and add to the lib file and start the dev environment.
+As changes are made, it will auto re-compile the build file.